jivthesh/Python-code-way-series-/README.md

 **Day 1 task**

-1]Write a program in Python which would include some code working with integers and float variab
+1]Write a program in Python which would include some code working with integers and float va

 2]Write a program in Python in which you should display your following details: